hadagalberto/whaticket-hadaga/README.md

 - Send and receive message ✅
 - Send media (images/audio/documents) ✅
 - Receive media (images/audio/video/documents) ✅
+- Manage service appointments with calendar scheduling and time estimates ✅

+## Appointment scheduling

+WhaTicket now includes a native appointments module that lets teams capture service offerings and book time slots without leaving the platform:

+- **Service types:** define the catalog of services your team provides, including default durations, descriptions, and optional colors.
+- **Smart calendar:** review monthly capacity with a drag-free calendar that highlights busy days at a glance.
+- **Daily planner:** pick a day to see all appointments, their expected duration, and jump directly to edit or cancel.
+- **Conflict protection:** the backend avoids overlapping bookings for active appointments and enforces maximum daily capacity.
+- **Status tracking:** move appointments between scheduled, confirmed, completed, or canceled.

+You will find the new **Schedules** panel in the left navigation.
+Before creating the first appointment, register at least one service type so the calendar can calculate time forecasts.
+All operations are available through the public REST API as well (`/service-types` and `/appointments`).

 ## Installation and Usage (Linux Ubuntu - Development)